5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

 #### If `HPAE/HPTE` does not exist

 I was wondering if it would be possible to achieve the same as described in Method 2.2 but *without* using binary renames.
 Because it feels redundant to rename 2 parameters system-wide just to *restore them for every other OS*, instead of changing their values *for macOS alone*.
-So I disabled the binary renames, swapped the positions of `XXXX` and `YYYY` around and incorporated `If (_OSI ("Darwin"))` The effect is the same: it changes `WNTF` to `XXXX` and `WXPF` to `YYYY` if macOS is running – no binary renames are required.
+So I disabled the binary renames, swapped the positions of `XXXX` and `YYYY` around and incorporated `If (_OSI ("Darwin"))`.
+The effect is the same: it changes `WNTF` to `XXXX` and `WXPF` to `YYYY` if macOS is running – no binary renames are required.
 I named this new SSDTs ***SSDT-IRQ_FIXES_THINK***.
 This actually works and the relevant code snippet looks like this:

 ```asl
 Scope (_SB.PCI0.LPC.HPET)